Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Multi-Provider with DNScale

-For maximum redundancy, combine DNScale with another provider:
+For maximum redundancy, combine DNScale with another DNS provider using Infrastructure as Code:

 3. List both providers' nameservers in your NS records

-See Multi-Provider DNS Deployment for a detailed guide.
+See Multi-Provider DNS Deployment for a step-by-step guide.

 TSIG Authentication